The Enormous Radio: Theme

 Meanor adds that the radio serves as "an agent of revelation" which, stripping the Westcotts of their self-complacency, leaves them bereft of their "urban Eden", intimately bound up with the idea of the house, gender, and family, which becomes through metaphor, a way of externalizing the inner life of fictional characters.

+Writer and Critic Tim Lieder notes that the story is an early experimental story from Cheever and technically magical realism.
+He also points out that it inspired a Billy Crystal story in Playboy magazine about a man who watches his neighbors on his cable.
+For Lieder, the most important part of the story was the miserable marriage that is only momentarily interrupted by the chance to eavesdrop on their neighbors.
+He later noted that this story goes a long way to explaining the state of social media since ultimately the couple's neighbors are rather boring.
+Social media needs drama to keep people's attention.

-Adaptations in television
+Adaptations

+Television

-The Enormous Radio was adapted into an episode of the television series Tales from the Darkside in 1987 entitled "The Enormous Radio".
+"The Enormous Radio" was adapted into an episode of the television series Tales from the Darkside in 1987 entitled "The Enormous Radio".
 It was directed by Bill Travis and it aired on May 17, 1987.

-Adaptations in radio
+Radio

-The Enormous Radio was adapted into an episode of the CBS Radio Workshop on May 11, 1956.
+"The Enormous Radio" was adapted into an episode of the CBS Radio Workshop on May 11, 1956.

 The story was dramatized by Gregory Evans on the BBC World Service in the series City Plays, produced and directed by Gordon House.
 It aired in 1991.